ButtercatBot/buttercat/README.md

 ## Make Your Own Plugin

-Check out the [Custom Plugin section of the docs](https://buttercat.dev/guides/custom-plugin) for more info on how to make your own plugin
+Check out the [Create a Plugin section of the docs](https://buttercat.dev/guides/create-a-plugin) for more info on how to make your own plugin

 ### Further Reading